 Long Rectangular Pool

-A great way to make the most out of an indoor space is to have a long rectangular pool, which is perfect for swimming laps or floating around.
-You can decorate the space with recessed lights or hanging lights on a hardwood ceiling for a unique and enjoyable look.
+A great way to make the most out of an indoor space is to have a long rectangular pool, perfect for swimming laps or floating around.
+You can decorate the room with recessed lights or hanging lights on a hardwood ceiling for a unique and enjoyable look.
 Plus, it’s fairly affordable to install.
+Austin Design Inc. did such a great job with this indoor pool design.

 Endless Pool Design

-New and improved pool designs can come with a built-in current that allow you to experience different types of swimming based on the mood you’re in.
-An indoor pool should allow you to freely walk, swim, or perform laps even when you are confined to a small space.
-Try investing in a pool with a built-in current so you can feel like you are swimming forever, even if you remain in place.
+New and improved pool designs can come with a built-in current that allows you to experience different types of swimming based on your mood.
+Even in a tiny space, you should be able to walk freely, swim, or do laps in an indoor pool like the one shown above by Stuart Forbes Association.
+Try investing in a pool with a built-in current to feel like you are swimming forever, even if you remain in place.

 Indoor Pool with Glass Covering

-Residential indoor pools don’t always come with the purchase, but there are ways to expand upon the property if you have the space.
-A popular idea that homeowners like to invest in is one that allows the transformation of a yard into a covered dome for an indoor pool.
-A glass covering gives the illusion that the pool is in the yard, so that you can be outside and inside at the same time.
-Plus, with built-in indoor heating around the area, it will be a cool experience to watch the snow falling above you as you swim in the pool without a worry.
+Residential indoor pools sometimes come with the purchase, but there are ways to expand upon the property if you have the space.
+A popular idea that homeowners like to invest in allows the transformation of a yard into a covered dome for an indoor pool.
+A glass covering gives the illusion that the pool is in the yard so that you can be outside and inside simultaneously.
+Plus, with built-in indoor heating around the area, it will be a cool experience to watch the snow falling above you as you swim in the pool without worry—such a good indoor pool with glass covering by Paradise Valley Spas.

 Indoor Pools in the Bathroom

-Building an indoor pool in the bathroom is a great choice for those who don’t have a lot of space to work with, or who want to enjoy a more luxurious time.
-If you live in a condo or apartment, this option may work for you as well, depending on how much you’re allowed to build.
+Building an indoor pool in the bathroom like this one by Louise Stapleton Interiors is a great choice for those who don’t have a lot of space to work with or want to enjoy a more luxurious time.
+This option may also work for you if you live in a condo or apartment, depending on how much you can build.
 An indoor pool can be fitted in the bathroom with glass windows to enjoy the outside view as you keep warm in the indoor temperatures.
 It’s another affordable residential indoor pool option.

-Swimming spas are therapeutic and comfortable exercise pools that can be adjusted to whatever current and or temperature you desire.
+Swimming spas are therapeutic and comfortable exercise pools that can be adjusted to your desired currency and temperature.
 If you need a comfortable place to practice walking, you can enjoy the feeling of the cool water.
-Swimming spas are also useful for when you need to relax and detox, letting the stresses of your day melt away.
+Swimming spas are also useful when you need to relax and detox, letting the stresses of your day melt away.
 It can be used as a swimming exercise pool for when you feel like having a more rigorous workout, too.
+This is such a good swimming spa by Aquality Construction.

-A resistance pool is an excellent solution for those who want to train their muscles and their body.
-Resistance pools create a current that tugs and pulls at your body more strongly than a regular pool would, making it great for those who are looking to get into some major fitness.
+A resistance pool is an excellent solution for those who want to train their muscles and body.
+Resistance pools create a current that tugs and pulls at your body more strongly than a regular pool, making it great for those looking to get into some major fitness.
+This is such an incredible resistance pool design by MySwimPro.

-This is a type of swim exercise pool that will make you feel like you’re walking on a treadmill.
-If you’re familiar with treadmills, you will know that there are options to increase the resistance of the machine to make it feel like you are walking uphill during your exercise.
-A resistance pool acts much in the same way, allowing you to experience workouts that work on every muscle group in the body.
+This swim exercise pool will make you feel like you’re walking on a treadmill.
+If you’re familiar with treadmills, you will know there are options to increase the machine’s resistance to make it feel like you are walking uphill during your exercise.
+A resistance pool acts the same way, allowing you to experience workouts that work on every muscle group in the body.

 Indoor Hot Tubs

 If you don’t have enough room in your home for an entire pool, you can still get a lot of enjoyment out of an indoor hot tub.
 These indoor spas can provide one of the best ways to relax, with internal heating options to make you feel loose and comfortable no matter what the weather is like outside.
-An indoor hot tub is great for people who need physical therapy, as well as for those who just want a leisurely place to kick back and enjoy some private time.
+An indoor hot tub is great for people who need physical therapy and want a leisurely place to kick back and enjoy some private time.
 Here are some great indoor hot tub ideas to get you started.
+This is such a modern indoor hut tub by Belvedere.

 Indoor Hot Tub in the Workout Room

 Do you have a designated part of your home that acts as a personal gym?
-You can install a hot tub right next to your workout machines for a fun and relaxing way to calm down after you’ve hit your gym.
+You can install a hot tub next to your workout machines for a fun and relaxing way to calm down after you’ve hit your gym.
+Everything looks so functional in this design by Design by Guncast.

 Indoor hot tubs don’t need to be too large to be installed.
-In fact, they can be as small as an oval-shaped bathtub.
-Although it depends on your space requirements, as well as how many people you expect will be using the hot tub at any given time, you will be surprised to see what you can fit in tiny spaces.
+They can be as small as an oval-shaped bathtub.
+Although it depends on your space requirements and how many people you expect will use the hot tub at any given time, you will be surprised to see what you can fit in tiny spaces.

 Above-Ground Hot Tub for Portability

 Another viable option would be to invest in an above-ground hot tub.
-This will provide you with the option of moving it around or installing it temporarily to see how it feels.
-A popular spot for above-ground hot tubs is the bathroom, given there is enough space.
-You can also put them outside under a covered patio area, so you can have the enjoyment of being outdoors and indoors all at once.
+This will allow you to move or install it temporarily to see how it feels.
+The bathroom is a popular spot for above-ground hot tubs, given there is enough space.
+You can also put them outside under a covered patio area, so you can enjoy being outdoors and indoors simultaneously.

-Below we have listed some associated pros and cons that come with building an above-ground hot tub.
+Below are some associated pros and cons of building an above-ground hot tub.
 Some prefer more of a built-in feel.
-Your choice depends on style and affordability, of which more is discussed in the next paragraph.
+Your choice depends on style and affordability, as discussed in the next paragraph.
+This is such a portable hot tub design by Repp Renovations.

 In-Ground Vs. Above-Ground Hot Tubs and Pools